Lyon-Budapest railway axis: Lyon-Turin

-The Turin–Lyon high-speed railway is a 270 km-long, 220 km/h railway line that will connect the two cities and link the Italian and French high-speed rail networks.
+The Turin–Lyon high-speed railway is a planned 270 km-long, 220 km/h railway line that will connect the two cities and link the Italian and French high-speed rail networks.
 The core of the project is a base tunnel measuring 57.5 km crossing the Alps between the Susa valley in Italy and Maurienne in France.
 The tunnel will be the longest rail tunnel in the world, being longer than the Gotthard Base Tunnel, which measures 57.1 km, and it represents one third of the estimated overall cost of the project.

-Milan-Verona

-The Milan-Verona High Speed Railway is a 165 km (103 mi) railway line being constructed between the cities of Milan and Verona.
-The first phase of the line opened in 2007 between Milan and Treviglio.
-In 2016, the second phase opened between Treviglio and Brescia.
-The third phase between Brescia and Verona is expected to open in 2026.

-Criticism

-At the start of the 1990s, the construction of the Lyon-Turin segment was announced, sparking strong opposition from the residents of Susa Valley in Italy.
-The inhabitants' primary concerns revolved around the potential environmental impact and public health consequences of the project.